 Priscilla Beach Theatre

-Catch a live production at the Priscilla Beach Theatre (800 Rocky Hill Rd) all throughout the year.
+Catch a live production at the Priscilla Beach Theatre (800 Rocky Hill Rd), perfect for a summer outing.

 On-stage performances include musicals, new productions, original scripts, and classic remakes.